Subscription Fee

 1. Membership fee: Also called subscription fee, this is the due sellers must pay to simply join an online marketplace.
 Some platforms such as Amazon and eBay may allow sellers to sign up for free.
 However, to access additional features and customization, sellers may find they need to upgrade to a paid membership account.

-2. Listing fee: This is the fee sellers have to pay when they list a product on a marketplace.
-While the initial listings may be free, later on, fee is charged on the basis of each item that a seller lists.
+2. Listing fee: This is the fee sellers must pay when they list a product on a marketplace.
+While the initial listings may be free, later, a fee is charged on the basis of each item that a seller lists.
 It does not matter whether or how much a product sells; if it is listed, marketplaces will charge a fee for it.
 Additional charges may be levied on the usage of services such as premium accounts or advertising.

 3. Selling Fee: This is the fee a marketplace charges when a product listed by a seller is sold.
 The amount of selling fee can change, based on the product, the category it belongs to, and the selling plan a customer uses to buy that product.
 Marketplaces such as Amazon fix a selling fee since they permit sellers access to millions of customers familiar with and using their platform.